spike/Calculator/README.md

 # Calculator

-This is a very basic calculator project
+This is a very basic Android calculator written in Kotlin